 The BCMB accepts beverage container registrations from non-alcoholic and cannabis beverage manufacturers.

-In the fall of 2023, alcohol container registrations will transition from AGLC to the BCMB.
+In early 2024, alcohol container registrations will transition from AGLC to the BCMB.
 Click here for important information you need to know as a liquor agency or alcohol producer (manufacturer).

 The BCMB’s Manufacturer and Retailer By-law sets out the requirement for manufacturers to register all beverage containers sold in Alberta.
 This requirement is also provincially legislated in the Beverage Container Recycling Regulation.
 The regulation defines a beverage as any liquid that is a ready-to-serve drink and is not exempt from the regulation.
 It defines a container as a bottle, can, plastic cup or paperboard carton or a package made of metal, plastic, paper, glass or other material, or a combination of them, that contains or has contained a beverage.